Generalized Quantum Fluctuation Theorem for Energy Exchange: Discussion and conclusion

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-It is noted that, although only the harmonic oscillator system is studied, our method to establish the generalized fluctuation theorem for quantum heat via constructing the dynamical detailed balance is hopefully applicable to the models of a quantum Brownian motion \cite{e23121602,PhysRevE.108.014138} and a two-level system~\cite{10.1063/5.0095549}.
-The rich nonequilibrium characters of the average quantum heat endowed by the formation of different numbers of system-bath bound states are testable in the state-of-the-art quantum-optics experiments because the bound state and its dynamical effect have been observed in circuit quantum electrodynamics architectures~\cite{Liu2017} and matter-wave systems~\cite{Krinner2018,Kwon2022}.
-These experimental progresses provide a strong support to verify our generalized fluctuation theorem for quantum heat.
+It is noted that, although only the harmonic oscillator system is studied, our method to establish the generalized fluctuation theorem via constructing the dynamical detailed balance is hopefully applicable to the quantum Brownian motion \cite{e23121602,PhysRevE.108.014138} and the dissipative two-level system~\cite{10.1063/5.0095549}.
+The rich nonequilibrium characteristics of the average energy exchange endowed by the formation of different numbers of system-bath bound states are testable in state-of-the-art quantum-optics experiments because the bound state and its dynamical effect have been observed in circuit quantum electrodynamics architectures~\cite{Liu2017} and matter-wave systems~\cite{Krinner2018,Kwon2022}.
+These experimental progress provides a strong support to verify our generalized quantum fluctuation theorem.

-In summary, we have investigated the statistics of quantum heat exchange beyond the widely used Born-Markovian approximation.
-It is revealed that the original Jarzynski-W\'{o}jcik fluctuation theorem for quantum heat breaks down in the non-Markovian dynamics.
-A generalized fluctuation theorem for quantum heat is established in the non-Markovian dynamics by recovering the dynamical detailed balance, which is expected to supply us a useful method to uncover the statistics of quantum heat in arbitrary open systems.
-We have also found that the average quantum heat depends sensitively on the spectral density and the energy spectrum of the total system-bath system.
-This offers us a highly tunable method to control quantum heat by using the reservoir engineering technique.
-Expanding our understanding on the nonequilibrium thermodynamics of open quantum systems, our results lay a foundation in optimizing the performance of quantum heat engines~\cite{PhysRevE.105.044141,Wiedmann_2020,PhysRevResearch.4.033233,PhysRevResearch.5.023066}.
+In summary, we have investigated the statistics of energy exchange of the open system beyond the widely used Born-Markovian approximation.
+It has been revealed that the original Jarzynski-W\'{o}jcik fluctuation theorem breaks down in the non-Markovian dynamics.
+A generalized fluctuation theorem for energy exchange is established in the non-Markovian dynamics by recovering the dynamical detailed balance, which is expected to supply us a useful method to uncover the statistics of the energy exchange and even the quantum heat in arbitrary open systems.
+We have also found that the average energy exchange depends sensitively on the spectral density and the energy spectrum of the total system-bath system.
+This offers us a highly tunable method to control energy exchange by using the reservoir-engineering technique.
+Expanding our understanding of the nonequilibrium thermodynamics of open quantum systems, our results lay a foundation for optimizing the performance of quantum heat engines~\cite{PhysRevE.105.044141,Wiedmann_2020,PhysRevResearch.4.033233,PhysRevResearch.5.023066}.